ebolduc37/id-tools/README.md

 <a id="CDG"></a>
 ## COMME des GARÇONS

-The software should be able to identify all items with a product code from __COMME des GARÇONS__.
+The current version should be able to identify all items with a product code from __COMME des GARÇONS__.
 The input data of an item from __COMME des GARÇONS__ is gathered in an instance of `InputCDG`, a subclass of `Input` that can be imported from `index.js` in the release folder.

 <!---`InputCDG({`<br>`  productCode,`<br>`  yearPrint`<br>`})`--->